sxlightxa/Mask-use-rate-vs-getting-COVID/README.md

 Done on Python 3 on Dec 2021.

 I was interested in how does mask-use rate impact the chance of getting COVID with a consideration of population density of each states.
-Download ipynb to view or view html file:
+Download ipynb to view or view html file: ** Mask use rate vs chance of getting COVID in 2020**

 I.
 Download COVID cummulative confirmed cases for each states raw data from:  https://github.com/nytimes/covid-19-data/tree/bde13b021e99c6b4a63fb66a6144e889cc635e31.